Research on adolescents’ well-being in relation to their smartphone use

 About our team

-We are a team of psychologists, sociologists, computer scientists, and a lawyer who work at Masaryk University at the Faculty of Social Studies (Institute for Research on Children, Youth, and Family) and the Faculty of Informatics (Department of Machine Learning and Data Processing).
+We are a team of psychologists, sociologists, computer scientists, and a lawyer who work at Masaryk University at the Faculty of Social Studies and the Faculty of Informatics (Department of Machine Learning and Data Processing).
 We are also part of the Interdisciplinary Research Team on the Internet and Society (IRTIS).
-Each of us have different expertise and knowledge.
+Each of us has different expertise and knowledge.
 Thanks to this particular combination, we have a unique approach to exploring the authentic behavior of young people in the online world.

 David is a professor at the Faculty of Social Studies and the Faculty of Informatics of Masaryk University, and he is the leader of the IRTIS research team.
 He has researched children in the context of the opportunities and risks of using the internet for a long time.
 He is the co-author of "Digital Youth: The Role of Media in Development", which has been translated into Chinese and Korean.
 He is the main author of the current report, which maps the use of the internet by children in 19 European countries: EU Kids Online 2020: Survey results from 19 countries.
 If he is not thinking up other research projects, you can find him playing with his young daughter, Rebeka.
 He is passionate about running, cycling, and cross-country skiing.